How to Pass the Dutch Writing Exam for the Civic Integration - Guide 2025

 - Passing the writing exam is essential for your civic integration diploma.

-- Preparation resources now include AI-powered tools and more online practice exams, offered by DUO.
+- Preparation resources now include AI-powered tools and more online practice exams, offered by DUO, and Learn-Dutch-Online can assist with personal face-to-face assistance to really help you get ready.

 How to Prepare for the Writing Exam